• Skip to primary navigation

 Anxiety

-All children and teens experience some anxiety.
+All kids and teens experience some anxiety from time to time.
 It is a normal part of growing up.
-However, when worries and fears do not go away and interfere with a child or adolescent’s usual activities, an anxiety disorder may be present.
-Children of parents with an anxiety disorder are more likely to develop an anxiety disorder.
+But when worries and fears don’t go away or get in the way of day-to-day activities, an anxiety disorder may be present.

 Crisis Resources